Underemployed (TV series): Critical reception

+On Metacritic, the series scored a 56 based on twelve critic reviews.

 The Chicago Tribune said the show needs to offer a lot more than what was served in the first few episodes to compete on the level of Girls on HBO and Workaholics on Comedy Central.
 The New York Times said the show is a botched attempt at a dirty-sexy-funny show.